w4bo/jGetMove/README.md

 > Following this logic there are 5 clusters (from `0` to `4`).
 >
 > **Note :** the javadoc refers to this structure with : `transactionId [clusterId ...]`

 ```
 0 1 2
 2 3 4
 ```
+> A working example is present in `assets/example.dat`

 ### Cluster-Time